Resource Governance and Concurrency¶

 MaxBurstSize = 200,

-CpuHighWatermarkPercent = 90.0, // Strong backpressure above 90%
+CpuHighWatermarkPercent = 90.0, // Aggressive backpressure above 90%

-CpuSoftLimitPercent = 75.0, // Start throttling above 75%
+CpuSoftLimitPercent = 75.0, // Begin throttling above 75%

-MinAvailableMemoryMB = 1024.0, // 1GB minimum available memory
+MinAvailableMemoryMB = 1024.0, // Require at least 1GB free before heavy workloads

 DefaultPriority = ExecutionPriority.High,